 It comes with a 14day trial with a starting paid plan of $97/mo.

-Ruzuku is another awesome online course platform that has almost everything you need to create and sell your course.
+Ruzuku is another awesome online course platform that has almost everything you need to create and sell courses and online subscriptions.

 However, some of the drastic drawbacks of Ruzuku are:

 - Support is only via email